 This part of the theory relates specifically to bars 1-6 of the Enigma Theme (up to the double bar line), and places particular emphasis on an unusual statement Elgar made:

 “The drop of the seventh in the Theme (bars 3 and 4) should be observed.”

-There aren’t a huge number of themes which involve a drop of a seventh, but one example is a leitmotif which is played many times in Wagner’s ‘Ring’ music-drama cycle and which is associated with the character Brunhilde.
-I had noticed that this ‘Brunhilde motif’ could work quite well as a counterpoint with bars 3 and 4, but was then surprised to realise that the theme can be repeated three times (without modification) across the first 6 bars of the Enigma theme and then again for bars 11-16, creating acceptable harmony (a bit like a ground bass except that it isn’t a bass).
+There aren’t a huge number of themes which involve a drop of a seventh, but one example is a leitmotif which is played many times in the final music drama (Gotterdamerung) from Wagner’s ‘Ring’ cycle and which is associated with the character Brunhilde.
+It is no longer fashionable to assign names to Wagner’s leitmotifs, but for convenience I will use the generally accepted leitmotif names.
+I first noticed that this ‘Brunhilde motif’ could work quite well as a counterpoint with bars 3 and 4, but was then surprised to realise that the theme can be repeated three times (without modification) across the first 6 bars of the Enigma theme and then again for bars 11-16, creating acceptable harmony (a bit like a ground bass except that it isn’t a bass).
 One weird feature is that for this to work, the motif has to start on the second beat of the bar each time, which is why it’s not obvious.

 You can listen to the resulting harmony/counterpoint of the ‘Brunhilde theme’ played with bars 1-6 then 11-16 of the enigma theme here.

 I think for a two bar phrase to repeat three times in this way across six bars of the Enigma theme without causing jarring dissonance is quite improbable unless by design.